This page is about all the fire towers at Crane (unlike all my other pages which are about a single tower site.)

 Above: Crane area in Vincennes 250000 topo from 1956, showing two lookouts in Crane and further south the Willow Valley and Shoals towers (yellow circles are mine)

-A cemetery map of Crane area, interesting as a resource because some mentions of the tower sites historically mention which cemetery they’re near; one is near Waggoner Cemetery, and one is near Little Hickory Ridge Cemetery.
+Above: A cemetery map of Crane area, interesting as a resource because some mentions of the tower sites historically mention which cemetery they’re near; one is near Waggoner Cemetery, and one is near Little Hickory Ridge Cemetery.

-Crane 1 “near the Bedford gate”
+Maps of Crane tower “near the Bedford gate”

 This is the northeastern tower in Crane.
 It’s north of Wagner Cemetery.
 It’s west of Silverville.
+This tower appears to be standing and complete on recent satellite photos.

-Williams topo 1978 (I assume this is the tower described as being ‘near the Bedford gate’)
+Above: Williams topo 1978 (I assume this is the tower described as being ‘near the Bedford gate’)

-Williams topo 1993; this is the only one of the towers that still appears in 1993
+Above: Williams topo 1993; this is the only one of the towers that still appears in 1993

 Above: Indian Springs topo 1978; this tower is near Waggoner Cemetery, and the lake, and many other buildings.